MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/point-print-restrictions-policies-ignored.md

 This article provides a solution to an issue where the Point and Print Restrictions policies are ignored when a standard user tries to install a network printer.

-_Original product version:_ &nbsp;Windows Server 2012 R2, Windows 7 Service Pack 1
+_Applies to:_ &nbsp; Windows Server 2012 R2, Windows 7 Service Pack 1
 _Original KB number:_ &nbsp;2307161

 ## Symptoms